chadmcrowell/civo-docs-copy/content/docs/kubernetes/create-a-cluster.md

 ## Overview

 Creating a managed Kubernetes cluster on Civo provides you with options, from a streamlined experience to customisation of various aspects of how your cluster is set up.
-The documentation below covers the main options available on initial cluster launch.
+To run GPU workloads (e.g. TensorFlow, PyTorch, Real-time Inference, etc.) on Kubernetes, you will need higher computational requirements.
+Large models will require nodes with more GPU memory.

+## Deploy GPU Workloads on Civo Kubernetes

+Running GPU workloads on Kubernetes is becoming increasingly common due to the flexibility and scalability it provides.
+Deciding on the type of Kubernetes nodes involves many considerations.
+Whether you require low-latency responses, high-throughput inference requests, or other performance needs, Civo has you covered.

+Civo provides the following GPU Types:
+- NVIDIA A100 Tensor Core GPU: Available in both 40GB and 80GB variants, this GPU is designed for high-demand workloads such as machine learning model training, large language models, and scientific computing.
+It offers significant computational power with over 312 teraflops of FP16 performance and 1,248 Tensor cores.
+- NVIDIA H100 Tensor Core GPU: Known for its advanced Hopper architecture, this GPU excels in AI training and inference tasks, making it ideal for developing and deploying large AI models like chatbots and recommendation engines.
+- NVIDIA L40S GPU: With 48GB of GDDR6 memory, this GPU is suitable for tasks requiring a blend of AI computations and advanced graphics processing, such as 3D graphics rendering and training large language models.
+- NVIDIA GH200 Grace Hopper Superchip: This GPU features an integrated CPU-GPU architecture and is tailored for generative AI, large-scale AI inference, and high-performance computing workloads that demand substantial memory and processing power.

+To deploy GPU workloads on Kubernetes, [add a new node pool to your cluster](https://www.civo.com/docs/kubernetes/managing-node-pools) and [install the Kubernetes operator for GPU nodes](https://civo.com/docs)

 <Tabs groupId="create-cluster">
 <TabItem value="dashboard" label="Dashboard">